 by Cynthia Rylant

 When The Relatives Came, things were a bit over-crowded in the house.
-But nobody minded, because there were family suppers to eat, lots of work to do, and plenty of music to make!
-And when the visit came to an end, nobody was sad.
+Fortunately, nobody minded, because there were family suppers to eat, lots of work to do, and plenty of music to make!
+Luckily, when the visit came to an end, nobody was sad.
 After all, next summer was right around the corner!

 by Kirsten Hall